johanwasserman/tRemedy/README.md

 #### Create a record with an attachment

-This example connnects to MongoDB (our staging data store), and for each matching record it will update an existing Task's Work Info by uploading an attachment from a directory and in this case, create a new "TMS:WorkInfo" record.
+This example connects to MongoDB (our staging data store), and for each matching record it will update an existing Task's Work Info by uploading an attachment from a directory and in this case, create a new "TMS:WorkInfo" record.

 ![alt tag](https://github.com/johanwasserman/images/blob/master/load.png)

-I am excluding descriptions for the tRemedyConnection and tRemedyClose connectors, see above for details.
+I am excluding descriptions for the tRemedyConnection and tRemedyClose connectors, see [above](https://github.com/johanwasserman/tRemedy#find-a-record-and-download-an-attachment) for details.

 Note that in this case the data from MongoDB includes a file name string in the attachment1 field, as well as the Task ID for which a Work Info record will be created.